Table of Contents

 Functionalities of Graphite:

-- Feeding numeric time-series data to Graphite is pretty easy, requires only a little coding.
+- Feeding numeric time-series data to Graphite is pretty easy, and requires only a little coding.

 - Graphite usually leverages StatsD or Collectd to obtain time-series numeric data from any infrastructure.